 By Jenn Andrlik

-And even after you give him (and your carpet) a good scrubbing, pet odors can still linger.
-So we asked the team at brightnest.com to test four pet-safe common household products, like club soda, that can eliminate those funky ground-level stains and scents.
+Baking soda, bleach, club soda and white vinegar work wonders.Sure you may "treat" the pet-stained carpeting when they first happen, but even after you give your pet (and your carpet) a good scrubbing, pet odors can still linger, making now the perfect time to really attack those problem areas.
+So we asked the team at brightnest.com to test four pet-safe common household products that can eliminate those funky ground-level stains and scents.

 For a urine spot that has already dried, sprinkle a generous amount of baking soda over the soiled section, and then let it sit for a couple hours before vacuuming.